 A taught postgraduate course that conducts research into how global cultural and economic forces influence contemporary cities.
 The design, functioning and future of urban situations is explored in written, drawn and modelled work that builds on the legacy of twentieth-century urban theory and is directed towards the development of sustainable cities.
-Features and benefits of the course:

-Through this course, you will begin to engage directly with a chosen research subject area, gather data and formulate an original approach to your practice.
+Through this course, you will begin to engage directly with a chosen research subject area, gather data and formulate an original approach in your practice.
 You will synthesise your project culminating in the production of a leading-edge proposition until you present and contextualise your thesis.
-This internationally based course actively disseminates students’ thesis work through conferences, exhibitions, competitions and publication.
+This internationally-based course actively disseminates students thesis work through conferences, exhibitions, competitions and publication.

 Cities and Urbanism: Ideologies and Futures